INB 1100 INTRODUCTION TO INTERNATIONAL BUSINESS (3 credits)

 MGT 4030 INTERNATIONAL MANAGEMENT (3 credits)

-Familiarizes students with the evolution of the multi-national enterprise over the past century, and addresses the challenges today's managers of such enterprises.
-Discusses the various aspects of the complex task of managing and leading a multi-national enterprise such as strategy formulation, structuring organizations, liaising with external stakeholders, ensuring ethical conduct, and providing inspirational leadership.
+Familiarizes students with the evolution of the multi-national enterprise over the past century and addresses the challenges for today’s managers of such enterprises.
+Discusses the various aspects of the complex task of managing and leading a multi-national enterprise, such as strategy formulation, structuring organizations, liaising with external stakeholders, ensuring ethical conduct and providing inspirational leadership.
 Knowledge and skills are imparted through the use of experiential learning tools such as simulations and case discussions.